Stanley (1972 film): Production

 Director William Grefé pitched the film to Crown International's head Red Jacobs after the success of the film Willard (1971).
 Grefe stated in March 1972 that he got the idea of the film after having a nightmare about snakes.
-The film was shot entirely in the Evergaldes and Ivan Tors Studios in Miami, Florida.
+The film was shot entirely in the Everglades and Ivan Tors Studios in Miami, Florida.
 The cast includes Chris Robinson, who appeared in other films made in Florida, such as Charcoal Black (1972) and Thunder County (1974).